tailhook/vagga/README.rst

 Docker also shares some daemon configuration between different containers even run by different users.
 There is no such sharing in vagga.

+Also not having central daemon shared between users allows us to have a user-defined settings file in ``$HOME/.config/vagga``.

 Children Processes
 ------------------